Turtle watching—experience an ancient ritual

 Keep your lights off at this stage!
 Torches and lamps can easily disorient hatchlings, hindering their race to the ocean.

-Don't bring any pets!
-Pets are banned on Mon Repos Conservation Park.
+Don't bring any pets.
+Pets are banned on Mon Repos Regional Park.

 From the nest, the hatchlings will race down to the ocean.
 Keep out of their way, don't shine lights at them or use flash photography.
 If you are at Mon Repos, staff will use lights to illuminate the hatchlings without disorienting them.